► Official game of the GT World championship

 In many ways, it feels like an almost finished game – especially if you’re used to the bulletproof, content rich world of console games like GT Sport or Forza.

 If you’re happy with doing time trials and making online lobbies with friends, then Competizione is fantastic.
-If, however, you want a single player campaign, intelligent AI and a solid multiplayer platform, look elsewhere.
-GT Sport this certainly is not.
+If, however, you want a strong single player campaign, super-intelligent AI and a solid multiplayer platform, look elsewhere.